-All applications received on or by the 15th January 2022 will be considered equally.
-Late applications can be accepted for good reasons until 5th February 2022.
-All applications received by the Local Authority after the deadline will be late applications.
+All applications received on or by the 15th January 2024 will be considered equally.
+Late applications can be accepted for good reasons until 5th February 2024.
+All applications received by the Local Authority after the deadline will be considered to be late applications.
 These will be considered after those received on time.
 If all available places are allocated to children whose applications were received on time, parents or carers who have made a late application may request that their child is placed on the school's waiting list